 When you invest in your community through United Way, you help more children succeed in school, more families lead healthy lives, and more people grow their incomes to become financially stable.

-For nearly 100 years, United Way of Southeast Louisiana has been on the front lines of community problems, both everyday problems and crises, across our seven-parish service area.
+For close to 100 years, United Way of Southeast Louisiana has been working to meet the needs of vulnerable families in our region.

 No matter the crisis, we remain committed to taking care of our community in Jefferson, Orleans, Plaquemines, St. Bernard, St. Tammany, Tangipahoa, and Washington parishes.
 We help the most vulnerable among us, including ALICE households.